testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

 ### ⚪️ 1.
-Stick to unit testing best practices
+Stick to unit testing best practices, aim for great D

 🏷&nbsp; **Tags:** `#basic, #strategic`

 :white_check_mark: &nbsp; **Do:** Write integration-component tests using the same style and practices that are used for unit tests.
 Half of the idea behind this technique is not to loose the great perks of unit tests (the second half is to cover more ground).
 In other words, this technique should be thought of like unit tests on steroid, not as small E2E tests.
-Code-wise, keep the tests very small (good rule of thumb: not longer than 7 statements), use the AAA pattern to reach a very consistent structure, cover a single interaction and not a big flow,
+Code-wise, keep the tests very small (good rule of thumb: not longer than 7 statements), keep a consistent naming pattern like 'when... then...', use the AAA pattern to reach a very consistent structure, cover a single interaction and not a big flow.
+Other useful practices can be found in our [sister guid here](https://github.com/goldbergyoni/javascript-testing-best-practices)

-testingBy definition, the developer-experience is a

-Ideas: Not E2E tests rather big unit, when-then, AAA, small, test doubles, my repo, single story, fast, DX.
-Adoption, 10 seconds.
-The whole idea is not to loose perks (almost),

 <br/>